Pax-Nguyen/Phuc_Nguyen_Final_Project/README.md

 Most customers buy around `4.25 time`s, and `66.6% have purchased recently`, showing strong retention potential.
 However, `one-third are lapsed or inactive`, needing reactivation.
 The `average order value is $476`, but the `median is $300`, meaning only a few spend big.
 To optimize revenue: `retain recent buyers` with loyalty perks, `re-engage inactive ones` with special offers, and `boost order value` through smart bundling and upselling around the $300–500 range.

-The time-based revenue analysis reveals that sales peak in `November`, likely driven by holiday shopping; `Tuesdays and Thursdays` are the most active purchase days, while Sundays see the least activity; and most purchases occur between `9AM and 2PM`.
+The time-based revenue analysis reveals that sales peak in `November`, likely driven by wholesalers and holiday shopping; `Tuesdays and Thursdays` are the most active purchase days, while Sundays see the least activity; and most purchases occur between `9AM and 2PM`.
 To optimize performance, the company should focus marketing campaigns and promotions around `Q4`, especially October, schedule email and ad pushes during `weekday mornings`, and prioritize high-engagement days for new launches.
 Meanwhile, Sundays can be used for softer, brand-building content or experimentation.